How To Concat In PostgreSQL

 CONCAT_WS(sep,stringValue1, stringValue2, stringValue3, .....)

-• CONCAT_WS(): It is the concat_WS() function itself which accepts the multiple string data with a separator.
+• CONCAT_WS(): It is the concat_WS() function itself that accepts multiple string data with a separator.

 • sep: It is a separator value.

-Let’s take the same example that you have done in the above topics.
+Let’s use the same example that you covered in the previous topics.

 SELECT CONCAT_WS('- ',name ,' lives in ', country)